Aaron Tanaka (he/him)

 Amethyst Carey (she/her)

 Amethyst is a Boston based co-op advocate, organizer and solidarity economy practitioner.
-As a Program Associate for the Center for Economic Democracy, Amethyst coordinates the Massachusetts Worker Ownership Table, a multi-stakeholder racial and economic justice initiative advancing policies, financing and technical assistance to grow employee ownership across the state.
+As the Co-Op Organizer for CED, Amethyst coordinates the Coalition for Worker Ownership and Power (COWOP), a multi-stakeholder racial and economic justice initiative advancing policies, financing and technical assistance to grow worker ownership across the state.
 Before joining CED, Amethyst served as an Associate and Consultant for Dudley Street Neighborhood Initiative's nationally recognized Community Land Trust, Dudley Neighbors Inc., where she supported resident and community engagement.

 Amethyst is a Board Member for CoFED, a national nonprofit supporting young Queer and Trans people of color in the practice of cooperative economics and values through food and land, and is the Board President for Boston Community Cooperatives, a network of housing co-ops in Dorchester.
 She is an avid community gardener, music lover, and is passionate about envisioning new futures for the poor and working class Black communities that raised her.
 Amethyst is a graduate of Oberlin College.

 Contact Amethyst: amethyst [at] economicdemocracy.us

 Amrita is the Director of Education Programs at CED.
 As an educator, organizer and solidarity economy practitioner, they situate themself in the interstices between individual and collective liberation.
 This focus has led to projects as diverse as cultural campaigns promoting healthy relationships in LGBTQIA communities, collectivization of resources for hyper local grant making, building multiple cooperative businesses, working to support youth both inside and outside schools with their creative and political desires, and creating spaces and economic opportunities for survivors of sexual and domestic violence.